Thunderk3g/ollama-extension/README.md

 - `popup/` - Contains the extension popup UI
 - `icons/` - Extension icons

+## Customizing for Your Projects

+Need to adapt this extension for your own website or project?
+Check out the [CUSTOMIZATION.md](./CUSTOMIZATION.md) guide, which includes:

+- How to configure for different websites
+- Adding support for custom API patterns
+- Building for different browsers
+- Setting up for local development
+- Common customizations and troubleshooting

 ## Security Considerations

 This extension only forwards requests to a specific localhost port (11434) where Ollama runs.
 It does not access any other local resources or send data to third-party servers.
 All data remains on your local machine.